 - A letter of good standing written by ISS.

 - A transcript of all previous work at Lewis & Clark (and at other schools you have attended).
-You can obtain the Lewis & Clark transcript in a sealed envelop from the Registrar’s Office.
+You can obtain the Lewis & Clark transcript by following instructions on the Registrar Office’s website.

 - Proof of pre-registration for the next semester.
 This is best obtained from the Registrar’s Office because it will have your name on it.
 Pre-registration forms from WebAdvisor do NOT list your name.